rdegges/django-twilio/docs/source/views.rst

         # ...
     )

-Here, we instruct django-twilio to send a SMS message to the caller '+1-222-333-4444' from the sender '+1-888-222-3333'.
-As you can see, django-twilio allows you to fully customize the SMS sending.
+Here, we instruct ``django-twilio`` to send an SMS message to the caller '+1-222-333-4444' from the sender '+1-888-222-3333'.
+As you can see, ``django-twilio`` allows you to fully customize the SMS sending.

-Furthermore, the ``status_callback`` parameter that we specified will be POST'ed to by twilio once it attempts to send this SMS message. twilio will send us some metadata about the SMS message that we can use in our application as desired.
+Furthermore, the ``status_callback`` parameter that we specified will be POSTed to by Twilio once it attempts to send this SMS message.
+Twilio will send us some metadata about the SMS message that we can use in our application as desired.

 Teleconferencing
 ----------------

-A common development problem for telephony developers has traditionally been conference rooms--until now. django-twilio provides the simplest possible teleconferencing solution, and it only requires a single line of code to implement!
+A common development problem for telephony developers has traditionally been conference rooms -- until now. ``django-twilio`` provides the simplest possible teleconferencing solution, and it only requires a single line of code to implement!

-Let's take a look at a few conference patterns, and see how we can easily implement them into our webapp.
+Let's take a look at a few conference patterns, and see how we can easily implement them in our webapp.

 Simple Conference Room
 **********************

 Let's say you want to build the world's simplest conference room.
-It would consist of nothing more than a phone number that, when called, dumps the callers into a conference room and let's them chat with each other.
+It would consist of nothing more than a phone number that, when called, dumps the callers into a conference room and lets them chat with each other.

-Assuming you've already installed django-twilio, here's how you can build this simple conference room:
+Assuming you've already installed ``django-twilio``, here's how you can build this simple conference room:

 1. Edit your project's ``urls.py`` and add the following::

-    urlpatterns = patterns('',
+    urlpatterns = patterns(
+        '',
         # ...
         url(r'^conference/(?P<name>\w+)/$', 'django_twilio.views.conference'),
         # ...
     )

-2. Now, log into your `twilio dashboard
+2. Now, log into your `Twilio dashboard
    <https://www.twilio.com/user/account/apps>`_ and create a new app.
 Point the
    voice URL of your app at http://yourserver.com/conference/business/.

-3. Call your new application's phone number. twilio will send a HTTP POST request to your web server at ``/conference/business/``, and you should be dumped into your new *business* conference room!
+3. Call your new application's phone number.
+Twilio will send an HTTP POST request to your web server at ``/conference/business/``, and you should be dumped into your new *business* conference room!